LeastAuthority/winden/ARCHITECTURE.md

 ```
 - client/
 - client-e2e/
-- mailbox/
-- relay/
 - docker-compose.yml
 ```

 The codebase is meant to be run on docker containers through `docker-compose`.
 Each top-level folder is responsible for a particular container, so there's a `docker-compose.yml` file as well as a `Dockerfile` in each folder.

-- `mailbox` runs the magic wormhole mailbox
-- `relay` runs the magic wormhole transit relay
 - `client` contains the code for the front-end.
-It uses `mailbox` and `relay` to achieve magic wormhole functionality.
 - `client-e2e` is a project using [WebdriverIO](https://webdriver.io/) and [Selenium](https://www.selenium.dev/) to run end-to-end tests for `client`.

 ### Selenium docker containers